robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 Those are not agree with that may find interesting evaluating this new finite resources constrained financial and monetary system.

-* [Valutazione di un nuovo modello monetario](https://robang74.github.io/chatgpt-answered-prompts/html/valutazione-di-un-nuovo-modello-monetario.html) - auto English translation available.
+* [Valutazione di un nuovo modello monetario](https://robang74.github.io/chatgpt-answered-prompts/html/valutazione-di-un-nuovo-modello-monetario.html) - automatic English translation available.

 Because as a supporter of the Asteroid-oriented solution by a scientific factual PoV, it is necessary to provide a viable, rational and functional solution otherwise “false myth” were as good as others “false myth” and there was not a way-out.
 Nope!